CONDITIONS

 Tracking how you are feeling, both physically and emotionally, during your period can help you better understand and manage these symptoms.
 Keeping a diary of your period dates and symptoms can help manage period pain.

-While mild discomfort can be normal, severe pain that affects your daily life is not something you should have to endure without support.
+While mild discomfort can be normal, severe pain that affects your daily life is not something you should have to put up with.

-Primary dysmenorrhoea is believed to result from high levels of prostaglandins — chemicals that cause the uterus to contract during menstruation, sometimes too strongly.
-Non-steroidal anti-inflammatory painkillers can effectively ease period pain.
+Primary dysmenorrhoea is thought to be caused by high levels of prostaglandins — chemicals that cause the womb to contract during menstruation, sometimes too strongly.
+Non-steroidal anti-inflammatory painkillers can help ease period pain.

 Endometriosis (tissue similar to the womb lining growing outside the uterus)